 TEACH - First Year Program Grand Ecole

-100% of the HEC students follow the Purpose and Sustainable program to focus on what makes sense to them in their relationships with others, their professional project and the company’s corporate purpose.
+100% of the HEC students follow the Purpose and Sustainability program to focus on what makes sense to them in their relationships with others, their professional project and the company’s corporate purpose.
 There is three stages during the first year of this program, allowing students to experiment, take a step back and explore these issues in greater depth.

 Experimenting in Chamonix